matrix-org/matrix-spec-proposals/proposals/4165-remove-own-power-level-on-deactivation.md

 [deactivated](https://spec.matrix.org/v1.11/client-server-api/#post_matrixclientv3accountdeactivate), the
 [`m.room.power_levels`](https://spec.matrix.org/v1.11/client-server-api/#mroompower_levels) in rooms the account is currently in is unmodified.
-If no other accounts have a higher power level than the deactivated account, the account cannot be deactivated without intervention of the server admin.
+If no other accounts have a higher power level than the deactivated account, the account cannot be demoted without intervention of the server admin.
 This leads to potential security issues, such as if the server is compromised or the domain is later bought by a bad actor, the rooms where deactivated users on that domain had elevated privileges could also become compromised.